Alcheri-zz/Plugins/Math/README.md

     Conversion output formatted.

-    This module is a modified version of ".local/lib/pythonx.x/site-packages/supybot/plugins/Math/plugin.py" If already loaded 'unload math' replace the appropriate file(s) and then 'load math'
+    This module is a modified version of ".local/lib/pythonx.x/site-packages/supybot/plugins/Math"<br>
+    If already loaded 'unload math'.<br>
+    Upload this plugin and then load it.